bragur/chat/README.md

 ## This is a project for WEPO at Reykjavik University, Spring 2016.

-After pulling the repository, run
+After pulling the repository, you have to be sure that you've installed NodeJS and then run:

 	npm install